ebrehault/talk2svelte/README.md

 ## Caveats

-The Web Speech API is not supported by all browsers, it is not supported by Firefox or Edge.
+- The Web Speech API is not supported by all browsers, it is not supported by Firefox or Edge.
 Also on non-Chrome Chromium based browsers, the speech recognition might not work as expected (for example on Brave).

+- If you get an error like `ReferenceError: window is not defined`, it means you are trying to use Talk2Svelte in a server-side rendered app.
+Talk2Svelte is not compatible with SSR.
+You must check you are in a browser environment before initializing Talk2Svelte (as shown in the example above).